Maple Rosemary Cayenne Roasted Nuts

 • Raw mixed nuts of choice

 • Fleur de sel.
-This is a French flaky sea salt (and my greatest love!), although another flaky sea salt would be fine in its place.
+This is a French flaky sea salt, although another flaky sea salt would be fine in its place.
+If you use regular salt, decrease the amount slightly since it packs more closely together than flaky varieties.

 Closing Thoughts